ku1ik/bitpocket/README.md

 and uncomment line with `RSYNC_SSH` in _.bitpocket/config_ file.

-### Custom rsync options

-You can pass additional switches to `rsync` by setting `RSYNC_OPTS` in _.bitpocket/config_ file.
-Generated config file includes (commented out) example setting for dereferencing symlinks:

-    # RSYNC_OPTS="-L"

-Just uncomment it and change at will.

 ### Configuring file exclusion and inclusion

 If you want some files to be ignored by bitpocket you can create